mithraiclabs/PsyLendCPIExamples/Architecture.md

 * PsyFi Reserve - A Reserve that tracks a PsyFi asset (a vault token).
 Vault tokens are valued based on the price of the underlying AND the option that the vault sells, meaning vault tokens do NOT have a one to one relationship with the underlying asset they represent.
-* Jet Market - All Reserves belong to a Jet Market.
+* Psy Market - All Reserves belong to a Psy Market.
 This structure caches information from each Reserve, enabling various instructions to see information about any Reserve without needing to pass an additional account.
 * Cache - There are two primary caches: `CachedNoteInfo` aka NOTE and `CachedReserveInfo` aka INFO.